Trump seeks delay in Summer Zervos' defamation lawsuit

-NEW YORK, May 22 (Reuters) - U.S. President Donald Trump asked New York state’s highest court to delay a defamation lawsuit against him by a former contestant on “The Apprentice” television show who claimed he sexually harassed her.
+NEW YORK (Reuters) - U.S. President Donald Trump asked New York state’s highest court to delay a defamation lawsuit against him by a former contestant on his reality television show “The Apprentice” who claimed he sexually harassed her.

 In a filing on Monday, Trump told the state’s Court of Appeals that Summer Zervos’ lawsuit should be put on hold because a sitting U.S. president is immune from being sued in a state court during his term in the White House.